oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 ### Detailed Description

-The shared raw disk feature should provide the ability to attach disk to many VMs with safe concurrent access, With this feature oVirt will be more compatible to support external cluster application, or shared data warehouse.
+The shared raw disk feature should provide the ability to attach disk to many VMs with safe concurrent access, The disk should behave as a flexible independent entity, that can be move between VMs, and would not have to be attached to a VM.
+With this feature oVirt will be more compatible to support external cluster application, or shared data warehouse.

 #### Entity Description